 Okay, we’ve seen positive values, what about negative?

-You can increase the tones by +4, but you can only decrease the tones by -2.
+You can increase the tones to +4, but you can only decrease the tones to -2.
 Using a negative number makes the image flatter, decreasing contrast.
 Let’s look at a color photo now.

-You can see that by using a negative number in both the highlight and shadow tones, it brought up the shadows slightly and took down the highlights a touch also.
+You can see that using a negative number in both the highlight and shadow tones brought up the shadows slightly and took down the highlights a touch.
 The histogram was brought off of the edges a little.